Welcome to the Poindexter Family web site!

-Please explore our web site, especially the Family History Section.
+Please explore our web site, especially the Family History & Research Section.

-If you are a descendant or are researching this family, consider joining our association and share with other members also researching the family's history.
-Membership also gives you access to our Members Only web content including our genealogical database.
+If you are a descendant or are researching this family, please consider joining our Association.
+You can share information and research with other members also researching the family's history.
+Membership is the only way you can gain access to our Members Only web content including our genealogical database which contains thousands of records.
 Members have access to our password protected area that includes a membership directory, past newsletters and the bylaws.

 The earliest records our researchers have found for the Poingdestre family is in the Bayeux district of Normandy as early as the 1130's.
 Ricardus Poingdestre is recorded in the 1185 Pipe Rolls of King John and is listed as a free man.
 The 1350's is the earlist we have found Poingdestre records on the Isle of Jersey.

 The family held a fief on the island since the 1300's until the 1800s.
 Immigrant George Poindexter was a member of the fief branch of the family in Jersey.
 Over the past few hundred years, many Poingdestre's have emigrated to other lands, including England, Scottland, Canada, New Zealand, France, Australia, and South Africa, not mention the United States.
 There are still Poingdestre descendants living in Jersey today.

 George Poingdestre (born Jersey 1627), arrived in the Colony of Virginia in 1657.
 He first settled in Middle Plantation (Williamsburg) and received a land grant in Gloster County in Virginia.
 Later, with his wife Susannah, he built his plantation home, Criss Cross (or Christ's Cross), which still stands, located midway between Williamsburg and Richmond in St. Peter's Parish, New Kent County, Virginia.
 Read more about events in his life in our timeline.
 We also have research on his forbearers.